On-Page SEO

 Content analysis tools

-These tools use algorithms and machine learning to analyze your content based on various factors such as length, quality, and engagement metrics.
+These tools leverage algorithms and machine learning to automatically analyze your content.

 Grammarly

-It is a writing assistant tool that checks your content for grammar and spelling errors.
+Grammarly is a popular writing assistant tool that analyzes your content for proper grammar, spelling, punctuation, and sentence structure.

 Copyscape